leonorbt/DataScience-under-the-hood/gradient-descent/README.md

 # Gradient Descent
 Iterative first-order optimisation algorithm used to find a local minimum/maximum (minimizes a cost/loss function).
 If the function is strictly convex/concave, the minimum/maximum found will be global.
 It requires the fuction to be differentiable (have a derivative for each point in the domain).
+It will take bigger steps when it's far from the minimum/maximum and smaller steps as it get closer.

 ## How does it work?
 Let's explain it in minimization of a cost function to simplify, but the logic can also be applied to find a maximum.